MSW Remote Support

 Looking for access to a digital copy of the text for your math/stats/dcs class or the class you support as a tutor?
 Some quick links to digital library reserves are provided below for many courses supported by the MSW.
 If our list doesn’t meet your needs then you can check out Ladd Library’s page on Off Campus Access to Library Resources and the Lyceum page for your course to see what your professor has already provided.

-- DCS 105 Calling Bull – check Lyceum.
+- DCS 105 Calling Bull – Observe, Collect, Draw! by Lupi & Posavec and check Lyceum for additional course materials.
 Please contact Prof. Diaz Eaton with questions.

-- DCS 109 Intro to Computing/Programming – Think Python by Downey
+- DCS 109 Intro to Computing/Programming – Think Python, 2nd ed by Downey (html) (pdf)

-- DCS 204 Data Cultures – Data Feminism by D’Ignazio & Klein
+- DCS 204 Data Cultures – DPlease contact Prof. Shrout with questions.

 - DCS 211 Computing for Insight – check Lyceum.
 Please contact Prof. Lawson with questions.